glnc/minisat-wasm/README.md

 Follow the instructions on https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html in order to install emscripten and all of its dependencies.

 ## Building
-Invoke build.sh to build MiniSat with emscripten aswell as a js wrapper.
+Run `build.sh` to build MiniSat using emscripten as well as a JavaScript wrapper.

-Run './build.sh demo' to build a demo webpage.
-You shuld then serve the conents of /demo using a webserver and open the page with your browser.
+Run `build.sh demo` to additionally build a demo web app.
+You should then serve the contents of /demo using a webserver and open the page with your browser.

 ## Usage
 MiniSat is build to the CommonJS module 'minisat'.
-To invoke MiniSat it's recommended to use the 'MiniSATWrapper' module, since it does some optimization regarding the memory consumtion. (*@TODO* Does it?
-Is this necessary?)
+To invoke MiniSat it's recommended to use the 'MiniSATWrapper' module, since it does some optimization regarding the memory consumption.

 ```js
 MiniSATWrapper = require('./MiniSATWrapper.js');